-It is difficult, therefore, to define the physical characteristics of the munchkin cat breed.
-It is not uncommon to find specimens of this breed with traits similar to the Persian cat or the Siamese cat, and with a fur that does not respond to any of them.
+Hence, it is difficult to specify the physical characteristics of the munchkin cat breed.
+There are specimens of this breed that have even similar traits to the Persian cat or the Siamese cat, and with a fur that does not respond to any of them.

 Munchkin Cat Behavior

-In addition, it is a very affectionate breed and accustomed to the presence of people from their origins.
+In addition, it is a very affectionate breed and used to the presence of people from their origins.
 That is why it is one of the most advisable breeds of cats as a pet for families of all kinds.
 It gets along great with children and even with other pets as long as the baby munchkin cat is properly socialized.
-And he’s very intelligent, awake and curious, so he spends a lot of his time exploring and learning new things.
+And he’s very intelligent, awake, and curious, so he spends a lot of his time exploring and learning new things.

 Main diseases of the Munchkin Cat

-The most important thing about the health of the munchkin cat is to make it clear that its short legs are no problem for them.
+Its short legs are no problem for them.
 And they also do not involve any genetic or inherited disease, back or joint problems or mobility.
 On the other hand, these are strong and healthy animals that usually show greater resistance to common feline diseases than other breeds.
 Maybe because of the variety of genes found in his DNA.

 Munchkin Cat Basic Care